pleo-io/frontend-challenge/README.md

 # Front-end challenge
 Implement an expenses list fetching all expenses from the provided API.
-Allow the user to add notes, categories, and upload receipt pictures to each expense.
+Allow the user to add notes and upload receipt pictures to each expense.

 See the [API details](./API/README.md) for implementation.